DarrenCoppinger/milestone-project-3/README.md

 #### A user user wishes to an a karaoke song, found on youtube, to the catalogue so that the other users of the site can play and rate it.
 1. The user finds a karaoke song on YouTube and copies the link.
 2. The user loads the  app and is directed to the index.html page.
 The users sees About Karaokean section of the page and reads the instructions.
-3. User Clicks the "Add Song" button at the bottom of the About section and is redirected to the Add Song page (addtrack.html).
+3. User Clicks the "Add Track" button at the bottom of the About section and is redirected to the Add Track page (addtrack.html).
 4. The user paste in the youtube link and add in the other required information but forgets to choose a genre for the song.
 On clicking the "Add Track" button the field and it's underline go red and an error message "Please select a genre e.g. Rock" is displayed.
 All the other fields underline turn green and the display a success message.
 5. The user clicks the dropdown trigger icon and a list of all the currently record genres is displayed.
 They choose their genre of the son then press submit.